kherron13/330_project3/README.md

 Boost is a general, multipurpose app for iOS devices intended to boost productivity.
 Its main features include convenient access to the device's calendar, flashcards, notes, a study timer, and a to-do list.

 ## Install and Run
 Clone or download the project and install Xcode 9.1 or later on a compatible Mac.
 Navigate into the top level Boost folder and open the Boost.xcodeproj file, which automatically loads the entire project into Xcode.
 To run on a simulator, choose any iOS device from the list of simulators at the top of the screen and press the run button.
+To run Boost on a physical device, follow the instructions provided by [Apple's developer site](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/LaunchingYourApponDevices/LaunchingYourApponDevices.html).

 ## Features